AMAZON BOAT TRIP - April 19 – 29 , 2022 - By Marian van Dalen-Anderson

 The day continued with breakfast and devotions with Merle filling in for our devotion guy, Dr Jim since he was down with bronchitis and spent the morning resting.

 Devotions included Mathew 6: 2-6, 19-20, Luke 16,:9, 12,20-21 & 33.
-Where your treasure is your heart will be!

 We greeted dozens of families throughout the day seeing to their basic medical needs.
 Mike saw villagers in the morning while consulting with Debbie on appropriate medications to be administered.
 Dr Jim joined us for the afternoon clinic, as he was feeling better and tired of lying around.